ramyrams/Blockchain/terminology.md

 * A private key is a string of data that shows you have access to bitcoins in a specific wallet.
 * Think of a private key like a password; private keys must never be revealed to anyone but you, as they allow you to spend the bitcoins from your bitcoin wallet through a cryptographic signature.

+## BIP
+* Bitcoin Improvement Proposal or BIP, is a technical design document providing information to the bitcoin community, or describing a new feature for bitcoin or its processes or environment which affect the Bitcoin protocol.
+* New features, suggestions, and design changes to the protocol should be submitted as a BIP.
+* The BIP author is responsible for building consensus within the community and documenting dissenting opinions.

+## Cold Storage
+* The term cold storage is a general term for different ways of securing your bitcoins offline (disconnected from the internet).
+* This would be the opposite of a hot wallet or hosted wallet, which is connected to the web for day-to-day transactions.
+* There are different ways to secure your bitcoins offline, such as using a paper wallet or a hardware device.
+* The purpose of using cold storage is to minimize the chances of your bitcoins being stolen from a malicious hacker and is commonly used for larger sums of bitcoins.

+## Cryptography
+* Cryptography is used in multiple places to provide security for the Bitcoin network.
+* Cryptography, which is essentially mathematical and computer science algorithms used to encrypt and decrypt information, is used in bitcoin addresses, hash functions, and the block chain.

+## Decentralized
+* Having a decentralized bitcoin network is a critical aspect.
+* The network is “decentralized,” meaning that it’s void of a centralized company or entity that governs the network.
+* Bitcoin is a peer-to-peer protocol, where all users within the network work and communicate directly with each other, instead of having their funds handled by a middleman, such as a bank or credit card company.

+## Full Node
+* A full node is when you download the entire block chain using a bitcoin client, and you relay, validate, and secure the data within the block chain.
+* The data is bitcoin transactions and blocks, which is validated across the entire network of users.

+## Hash Rate
+* The hash rate is how the Bitcoin mining network processing power is measured.
+* In order for miners to confirm transactions and secure the block chain, the hardware they use must perform intensive computational operations which is output in hashes per second.

+## Proof of Work
+* Proof of work refers to the hash of a block header (blocks of bitcoin transactions).
+* A block is considered valid only if its hash is lower than the current target.
+* Each block refers to a previous block adding to previous proofs of work, which forms a chain of blocks, known as a block chain.
+* Once a chain is formed, it confirms all previous Bitcoin transactions and secures the network.

+## Public Address
+* A public bitcoin address is cryptographic hash of a public key.
+* A public address typically starts with the number “1.”
+Think of a public address like an email address.
+* It can be published anywhere and bitcoins can be sent to it, just like an email can be sent to an email address.

+## Transaction
+* A transaction is when data is sent to and from one bitcoin address to another.
+Just like financial transactions where you send money from one person to another, in bitcoin you do the same thing by sending data (bitcoins) to each other.
+Bitcoins have value because it’s based on the properties of mathematics, rather than relying on physical properties (like gold and silver) or trust in central authorities, like fiat currencies.
+Click here to learn about transaction fees that can apply when using bitcoin.
+* A sample of a transaction as displayed using the Blockchain Block Explorer.
+Click to be taken to this transaction details page.
+* A sample of a transaction; click the image to view it using the Blockchain Block Explorer.

+# Wallet
+* Just like with paper dollars you hold in your physical wallet, a bitcoin wallet is a digital wallet where you can store, send, and receive bitcoins securely.
+* There are many varieties of wallets available, whether you’re looking for a web or mobile solution.
+* Ideally, a bitcoin wallet will give you access to your public and private keys.
+* This means that only you have rightful access to spend these bitcoins, whenever you choose to.